 The proposed site will provide easy access to public transportation, shopping, and medical facilities.

 Public school teacher (24 years), volunteer for N.C.
-Habitat for Humanity, President of the Dorsey Meadows HOA, author of 11 books on Amazon, former restaurant owner, manager for an airline, public relations director for an environmental organization in Santa Barbara
+Habitat for Humanity, past HOA president, author of 12 books on Amazon, former restaurant owner, retail manager, public relations director for an environmental organization, airline customer service manager

 Rob Wood, AICP

 Millennium Planning & Engineering provides land planning and civil engineering design services to help our clients through all phases of the development process from conceptual design to construction.